filviu/blog/content/posts/2014/2014-06-02-ssh-key-based-authentication-fails-on-a-new-computer.md

   - temp_on

 ---
-Having reinstalled one of my older laptops I noticed I cannot login using it&#8217;s private key.
+Having reinstalled one of my older laptops I noticed I cannot login using it's private key.
 I was sure I backed up the original and properly restored it after reinstalling.
 I ran ssh -v to get more information:

 **Roaming not allowed by server** caught my eye.
 What the heck is that?